EPIC THINGS TO DO IN KOH TAO!

 #4 SHARK BAY

-Shark Bay Koh Tao, also known by the local name Thian Og Bay, is rated one of the best Koh Tao snorkeling spots on the island.
+Next on this list of epic things to do in Koh Tao is Shark Bay, also known by the local name Thian Og Bay, which is rated one of the best Koh Tao snorkeling spots on the island.
 Shark Bay Koh Tao aptly gets its name from the frequent blacktip reef sharks that enter the bay.

 HOW TO GET TO SHARK BAY KOH TAO